 Also I have to cram roughly a million appliances onto four small pages as well as all the information about each one.
 Sometimes I roll my eyes but then I remember, always, that there are people out there who are seriously looking for a fridge at a certain price point and they need to know if it comes in white and is energy-efficient and whether it will fit in their space and how much money they can save and if delivery is extra.
 So I’m careful and try to make it easy for them.

 I knew A from where I used to work.
 She was largely misunderstood because those people, at least the ones at the very top, don’t like or look for surprises.
-They wouldn’t know a surprise if it was right in front of them.
-They wouldn’t know a surprise if it worked for them for 1.5 years and I mean sometimes 70 hours a week all summer long.
-They wouldn’t know a surprise if it bit them in the ass.

 This little surprise got to work right away.
 I emailed A the day after I was laid off.
 I said when you need help, I’m available.